qdrant/landing_page/qdrant-landing/content/documentation/agentic-rag-crewai-zoom.md

 ### The Data Pipeline

-At the heart of our system is the data processing pipeline.
-We use a singleton pattern to ensure efficient resource usage:
+At the heart of our system is the data processing pipeline:

 ```python
 class MeetingData: